 There is still talk going on about the death of guest blogging, it’s understandable and it can also get very annoying, but in reality it’s good that someone like Sherice Jacob, has taken her time to put together a piece that shows the future version of ‘the truth’ about guest blogging.

-This tutorial from Megan Marrs will remind you how a great landing page should look like, and how to optimize it for the best possible performance trough the implementation of a few easy tips and tricks.
-I remember back in 2007ish when a landing page would take the whole day to read and go trough, now we’ve got to keep it simple and modern.
+This tutorial from Megan Marrs will remind you how a great landing page should look like, and how to optimize it for the best possible performance through the implementation of a few easy tips and tricks.
+I remember back in 2007ish when a landing page would take the whole day to read and go through, now we’ve got to keep it simple and modern.

 There is no one in this world who can know our business better than we ourselves, and so sometimes taking advice from others (Jordyn Rickard) is not always the best solution.
 It is worth however, taking a look at someone else’s thoughts on how a sales pitch should work and what to do if it really isn’t working for you.